themeteorchef/base/README.md

 ### Functionality

+###### Bootstrap (@3.2.0)
+Base makes use of the [Bootstrap](http://getbootstrap.com) Front-End Framework.
+It may not be your bag of chips and is *definitely not required*.
+If you want to swap it out, you'll need to unhook the markup in each of the included template files in `/client/views` and uninstall the Bootstrap3 package by running `meteor remove pinglamb:bootstrap3` in your terminal.

 ###### Basic Routing
 A collection of pre-defined routes and templates for common functionality (see Authenticate below).
 Also includes a set of common route filters for managing user access.
 Routes bundled include: